netgusto/imagejam.net/README.md

 Step 2 and 3 serves Cloudflare Images on their Cloudflare Images URLs, and
 Step 4 serves Cloudflare Images on their original URLs, **demonstrating that a full integration can be done without changing anything on the website.**

-### Step 1: no Cloudflare Images
+### Step 1: no Cloudflare Images 🙈

 Live at <https://imagejam.net/step-1/>

-Presents a website serving unoptimized images (without using Cloudflare Images 🙈).
+Presents a website serving unoptimized images (without using Cloudflare Images).

 👉 We use this as a basis for the integration of Cloudflare Images in the following step.